Tight Quantum Lower Bound for Approximate Counting with Quantum States: Preliminaries on Representation Theory

 To conclude the proof of our lower bounds, we are left with two tasks.
 The first one is to define the morphisms $\Phi_j$ used in the construction of the adversary matrix $\Gamma$.
-The second one is to prove Lemmas~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm}.
-In this section, we introduce the basics of the representation theory of the symmetric group and the Johnson association scheme, and we use them to define morphisms $\Phi_j$.
-We leave the proofs of Lemmas~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} to the final two sections.
+The second one is to prove Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm}.
+In this section, we introduce the basics of representation theory of the symmetric group, and use them to define morphisms $\Phi_j$.
+We leave the proofs of Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} to the final three sections.

-\subsection{Representation Theory}
+\subsection{Representation theory}

-In this section, we introduce basic notions from the representation theory of finite groups.
+In this section, we introduce basic notions from representation theory of finite groups.
 For more background, the reader may refer to~\cite{curtis:representationTheory, serre:representation}.
-We will work with real vector spaces in this paper, which is justified by the fact that the adversary matrix $\Gamma$ is customary real-valued, and that the theory of irreducible representations of the symmetric group is the same over all fields of characteristic 0.

-Assume $G$ is a finite group.
-The \emph{group algebra} $\bR G$ is the real vector space with the elements of $G$ forming an orthonormal basis, where the multiplication law of $G$ is extended to $\bR G$ by linearity.
-A (left) \emph{$G$-module}, also called a \emph{representation} of $G$, is a real vector space $\cV$ with a left multiplication operation by the elements of $\bR G$ satisfying the usual associativity and distributivity axioms.
-We can treat elements of $\bR G$ as linear operators acting on $\cV$.
-We assume the module $\cV$ is equipped with a \emph{$G$-invariant} inner product, that is, $\ip<gv,gu> = \ip<u,v>$ for all $u,v\in \cV$ and $g\in G\subset \bR G$.
-Thus, the linear operators corresponding to $g\in G$ are unitary.
+Let $G$ be a finite group.
+The \emph{group algebra} $\bC G$ consists of formal linear combinations of the form $\sum_{g\in G}\alpha_g g$ with $\alpha_g\in\bC$.
+It is clearly a linear space, but it is also an algebra because we can extend the multiplication law of $G$ to all $\bC G$ by linearity.
+A \emph{left module} over $\bC G$ is a vector space $\cM$ with a left multiplication operation by the elements of $\bC G$ satisfying the usual associativity and distributivity axioms and such that $ev=v$ for $e$ the identity in $G$ and every $v\in\cM$.
+Such modules are also known as representations of $G$.
+We will use the term \emph{$G$-module}, which is a standard~\cite{sagan:symmetricGroup, james:symmetricGroup} misnomer, since what is actually meant is a $\bC G$-module.
+We can treat elements of $\bC G$ as linear operators acting on $\cM$.
+Due to linearity, it suffices to specify these operators for $g\in G$.